JordanMiller16/ssmVirtualBastion/README.md

 https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html

 # To use
-Download index.html and client.min.js, both located under /src.
+Download index.html and client.min.js.
 It can be run locally or hosted on a webserver (or S3 bucket).

-# Compiling from source
-If changes are made to the source code, then 'npm run prod_build' will recompile from source.